Aligning our Hearts with God Manifesto

 Sacrifice

-24 ¶ Then said Jesus unto his disciples, If any man will come after me, let him deny himself, and take up his cross, and follow me.
+23 ¶ And he said to them all, If any man will come after me, let him deny himself, and take up his cross daily, and follow me.

 Matthew 10:37–39